 Renting one’s home and using the monthly income to help offset the cost of residential care is a very good option.
 It can provide cash on an ongoing basis, but only if many other conditions are met.
 Obviously, the individual(s) in need of care cannotlivee in the home.
 Therefore, it is only appropriate for persons going into residential care, be that assisted living or a nursing home.
 Furthermore, it only makes sense to rent the home instead of selling it if the mortgage is paid off or if the monthly payments are very low.
 To make sense, one’s rent money will have to cover the mortgage and any home maintenance, as well as a significant portion of the cost of their long term care.
 It is also challenging for elderly individuals in residential care to play the role of landlord.
 Usually there needs to be another family member willing to take on this responsibility or there is another added expense of a property management company.
 Another consideration is whether the homeowner has enough savings to withstand the interrupted cash flow of an unexpected tenant vacancy.

-Given all these conditions, there is a limited set for whom home rentals are a good way to pay for care.
+Given all these conditions, there is a limited set of people for whom home rentals are a good way to pay for care.
 It is usually a good option if one or both spouses intend to return to living in the home after some period of time.
 For example, sometimes when one spouse is ill and the other in good health, both spouses may choose to move to an assisted living residence.
 The ill spouse may eventually pass away or it may be medically necessary to move to a nursing home.
 At which time, the healthy spouse may wish to return to living in their home.
 Couples with higher value homes that can command a good deal of rent are better suited for this option as well.
 This is because the income can make a significant contribution toward the cost of care, and higher value homes tend to attract more stable tenants.